symfony/symfony-docs/components/mailer.rst

 - ``api://id@postmark``

 This provides a unified behaviour across all providers.
-Easily switch from SMTP in dev to a "real" provider in production with same API.
+Easily switch from SMTP in development to a "real" provider in production with same API.

 Failover transport
 ------------------